 AR technology is used to enhance warehouse order picking and packing processes.
 Warehouse employees can use AR glasses or devices to locate items more efficiently, reducing fulfillment times.

-These trends are reshaping how businesses approach order fulfillment, and packing slip generators are evolving to meet the changing demands of the industry.
+These trends are reshaping how businesses approach order fulfillment, and packing slip generators are evolving to meet the industry’s changing demands.

 Conclusion